davelosert/vitest-coverage-report-action/README.md

 ### Future Plans

 - [x] Make summary file configurable
-- [ ] Also report detailed file-coverage (coverage per file and unconvered lines) based on the `json`-Reporter
+- [x] Also report detailed file-coverage (coverage per file and unconvered lines) based on the `json`-Reporter
 - [ ] Invoke 'vitest' directly from the action
 - [ ] Also provide test results (failed tests etc.) in the generated markdown reports
-- [ ] Add option to let the action fail if coverage thresholds are not met
 - [ ] Also report test results themselves
-- [ ] Beatufiy the report with better markdown
+- [x] Beatufiy the report with better markdown